ciselab/CodeBert-CodeToText-Reproduction/README.md

 To adress this, just mount **one** GPU in.
 Only one GPU should be picked up, printed as such at the beginning of the container logs.

+## Version History

+- 1.0 was the first version with everything hardcoded
+- 1.1 had some elements hardcoded, others configurable
+- 1.2 was fully configurable but hardcoded to **CPU only**
+- 1.3 changed the base image and allows **GPU usage**